rhel-labs/learn-katacoda/selinux-containers/step1.md

 `podman images`{{execute T1}}

-In the 'Terminal 2' tab of the lab interface, create a container runtime using podman which - runs an interactive shell (-it), passes in-container accesses to /home through to the host's /home read-only, passes in-container accesses to /var/spool through to the host's /var/spool read-write, and binds the host's port 80 to pass traffic to the container's port 80.
+In the 'Terminal 2' tab of the lab interface, create a container runtime using podman which - passes in-container accesses to /home through to the host's /home read-only, passes in-container accesses to /var/spool through to the host's /var/spool read-write, and binds the host's port 80 to pass traffic to the container's port 80.

 `CONTAINER=$(podman run -v /home:/home:ro -v /var/spool:/var/spool:rw -d -p 80:80 -it registry.access.redhat.com/ubi8/ubi)`{{execute T2}}